 further from the truth!
 We have dyno tuned thousands of bikes, and the typical street hot rod Harley with 10:1 or 10.5:1 compression makes maximum power at about 28-30 degrees

 total advance.
 Furthermore, they like the timing brought in slowly - not all in until 4500-5000rpm.
 This is the curve you need to achieve.
 More timing than this makes the motor

-run hotter, lose power, and puts the engine kit at risk, so please pay particular attention to this!
+run hotter, lose power, and puts the engine kit at risk of scuffing or other damage, so please pay particular attention to this!